ajmarkow/9-4-friday-project/README.md

 ---

-Describe: Returns years lived past life expectancy, if users age > life expectancy on planet.
+Describe: Sets life expectancy property based on sex on planet.

-Test:
+Test: sex('male') will equal 70 years for males, and 72 for females

-Code:
+Code: getLifeExpectancy()

-Expect:
+Expect: maleperson.lifeExpectancy.toEqual(70)

 ---